-Inmarsat’s BGAN and VSAT technology are your two main options for IP communications.
+Inmarsat’s BGAN and VSAT technology are the two main options for IP communications.
 They are both reliable and provide voice and data services in remote locations.
-Your requirements for usage (amount, location, bandwidth, etc.) will be the deciding factor in which technology ends up being your final choice.
-Below is a listing of some of the important differences between BGAN and VSAT in an attempt to assist you in deciding which tech is the best for your needs!
+Requirements for usage (amount, location, bandwidth, etc.) will be the deciding factor in which technology ends up being the customer’s final choice.
+Below is a listing of some of the important differences between BGAN and VSAT to assist in the decision of which solution is the best for your needs!

 How much data that is sent will be a huge factor in which tech (BGAN and VSAT) you decide to go with; this decision also affects cost highly.
-Let’s say in a hypothetical scenario you are expecting to move tons of data like hundreds of GB’s of data and this will be recurring every month then VSAT would likely be the better choice if none of the other factors below end being more important.
+Let’s say in a hypothetical scenario that you are expecting to move tons of data, like hundreds of GB’s of data and this will be occurring every month; for this situation VSAT would likely be the better choice if none of the other factors below end being more important.

-The BGAN offers a Standard/Shared service IP connection, which can deliver peak speeds of 490kbps.
+BGAN offers a Standard/Shared service IP connection, which can deliver peak speeds of 490kbps.
 It also boasts a Streaming/Dedicated IP service with selectable speeds from 32 to 384kbps.
 VSAT bandwidth is selectable from 64K to multiple Megabits per second in symmetrical or asymmetrical configurations.
-For customers with high-usage needs, VSAT would likely be the better option when considering usage requirements.
+For customers with high-usage needs, VSAT would likely be a better choice when considering usage requirements.

 Number of Users

 If you are having issues figuring out what speed you will need or even how much data you are going to be transmitting in MB’s then try to think of how many users you will have that need to use the connection.
 A good rule of thumb is that BGAN is for single users or small teams who have sporadic usage patterns.